iRNA-COSI/APAeval/execution_workflows/CSI-UTR/README.md

   is samplesheet_example_files.csv
 - Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files_identification.csv

+### Running the differential workflow
+- Set the 'run_differential' parameter in conf/modules.config to true
+- Change 'differential_out' parameter in conf/modules.config to the desired file name that ends with '.tsv'
+- Ensure the sample sheet contains exactly two distinct conditions in the condition column and at least two replicates per condition.
+An example input file is samplesheet_example_files.csv
+- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv

 ## Output & post-processing
-Each DaPars run results in differential challenge file located under DaPars/results/dapars/dapars_differential_output.tsv.
+CSI-UTR identification run results in a file located under CSi-UTR/results/csi_utr/[output_dir]/[sample_name]_[identification_out_suffix]
-Identification challenege file is located under DaPars/results/dapars/dapars_identification_output.tsv.
+CSI-UTR differential run results in a file located under CSi-UTR/results/csi_utr/[output_dir]/[differential_out]

 ## Notes
 - It is not possible to obtain quantification challenge output data since the TPM value in the output file